zacharyvoase/hotqueue/sources/tutorial.txt

 The queue will be stored a Redis list key named ``hotqueue:myqueue``, on the Redis server running at ``localhost:6379``, in database ``0``.
 The :attr:`host`, :attr:`port` and :attr:`db` arguments are optional.

-Putting Items onto the Queue
+Putting Items Onto the Queue
 ============================

 Then you may have one (or many) Python programs pushing to the queue using :meth:`hotqueue.HotQueue.put`: